JNisk/airGLMs/README.md

 **Do note that `airglms` will raise a warning if missing data (NA) is detected in columns that are included in the base model, dependent variables or independent variables.** If you encounter this warning, make sure to preprocess your data in a meaningful manner, as AIC should not be used with missing data points.
+Also, **if dependent and independent variables overlap, the dependent variable will not be included as an independent variable when the model is being fitted**.

 In addition to the main functionality, you can also utilize helper functions `extract_variables` and `extract_interaction_variables` to extract variable names from text formulas and interaction terms, respectively.
 Finally, function `clean_interaction` can be used to